Editor

 Lane features are the primary editable elements.
 Properties may include:

-id– lane ID (<edgeId>_<index>)index– lane indexmaxSpeed– maximum allowed speed (m/s)allow– list of allowed SUMO vehicle classes (may be empty)outgoingLanes– list of connected lane IDsdirections– logical turn directions (l, r, s, L, R, T)width– lane width (m)centerLine– lane center geometry (optional)closed– optional boolean, present only if the lane is closed via a rerouter
+id– lane ID (<edgeId>_<index>)index– lane indexmaxSpeed– maximum allowed speed (m/s)allow– list of allowed SUMO vehicle classes (may be empty); an empty list indicates that no vehicle class is permitted on this laneoutgoingLanes– list of connected lane IDswidth– lane width (m)centerLine– lane center geometry (optional)closed– optional boolean, present only if the lane is closed (via a rerouter)

 All list-valued properties are returned as arrays, never as comma-separated strings.